 Areas of interest: atrial fibrillation, integrated care, patient education, oral anticoagulation and adherence, telemedicine and mobile health and risk factor management

-Stacey is a cardiology research nurse at the University of Edinburgh, working on research studies in acute coronary syndrome and cardiac biomarkers.
-She is also a PhD student conducting a mixed-methods study into the use of cardiac troponin to improve the primary prevention of cardiovascular disease.
-Prior to this, Stacey worked in the community on a cardiovascular screening programme before undertaking a masters degree in Nursing in Clinical Research.
+Stacey is a cardiology research nurse at the University of Edinburgh, conducting research studies in acute coronary syndrome and cardiac biomarkers.
+She is also a PhD student studying mixed methods into the use of cardiac troponin for primary prevention of cardiovascular disease.
+Previously, Stacey worked on a cardiovascular screening programme before obtaining a master’s degree in nursing in clinical research.

 Areas of interest: Primary prevention, risk communication, risk stratification, cardiac biomarkers (high-sensitivity cardiac troponin), acute coronary syndrome and patient and public involvement

 In December 2018, ACNAP launched a new membership programme offering :